rnwolf/clockcountdown/README.md

 # Countdown Clock

+A useful facilitator tool to create a highly visible countdown clock for timeboxing workshop activities.

 This python script should work on most computers with a recent (tested on 3.8 & 3.9) version of python installed.

 ## Install

-Install git and a recent verison of python.
+Install a recent version of [Python](https://www.python.org/downloads/) and optionally [Git](https://git-scm.com/downloads) version control.

-Clone or copy zip folder with repository files from github and extract to local working directory.
+Clone, with git, or dlownload a [zip](https://github.com/rnwolf/clockcountdown/releases) folder with repository files from github and extract to local working directory.

 ## To Run

+Open the local working directory in your terminal command shell.
+MS-Windows users see this link to open shell [https://www.digitalcitizen.life/open-cmd](https://www.digitalcitizen.life/open-cmd).

-In the working directory:
+In the shell run:
 ``` python
 python clockcountdown.py 5
 ```